 Varieties of Fried Rice

-The dish quite popular among the street food hunter in Jakarta.
+The dish quite popular among street food hunters in Jakarta.
 Their secret recipe is able to minimize the goat meat aroma that so many people detest.
-People also call the dish "Nasi Goreng Gila", which means insane fried rice.
+People also call the dish “Nasi Goreng Gila”, which means insane fried rice.

-Moving to its neighbor, Nasi Goreng Bang Roby is another visitors' favorite.
+Moving to its neighbor, Nasi Goreng Bang Roby is another visitors’ favorite.
 All thanks to its assortment of fried rice, from mutton to sausage, to chicken.
 They also give a generous portion at an affordable price.
 Apart from fried rice, also try their fried noodles and signature chicken porridge.
-Prices at Bang Roby starts from IDR 16k to 30k.
+Prices at Bang Roby start from Rp16.000 to Rp30.000.

 Fans of traditional meat skewer satay will have plenty of options at Sabang.
 Do not miss the most popular, Sate Lamongan Jaya Agung.
 The booth has maintained its amazing reputation since 1975.
 Undeniably a legendary, feel the tenderness of their goat satay, along with the mutton soup as its companion dish.